dwtcourses/book-engine/README.md

 - Machine Learning.
 Based on books requested by user, this skill will be able to suggest books to that user
 - Gets data for Bestsellers
 - List of books from author, the one user requested
+- Get description and similar books directly in alexa skill
 - ESLint tested code, currently is is not
 - Use of ECMAScriptX
+- Better and automated release process

 Feel free to let me know of more feature you want to add in it by creating feature request.